Blue Rock thrush

 In Europe it spreads only in its southern regions, mainly along the Mediterranean coast and some mountain ranges, and in Africa it is found in north-western, flat coastal parts.
 It also occurs up to the west coast of China, the Philippines and eastern Indonesia.

-It occupies habitats of steep cliffs, gorges, rocky valleys and peaks, or hilly areas with rocky bedrock, large buildings in rural areas or their ruins.
-Usually not above an altitude of 1000m although in areas in Spain it is recorded up to 2000m altitude.
+It occupies habitats of steep cliffs, gorges, rocky valleys and peaks, or hilly areas with rocky bedrock.

 Interesting Information